chetanraj/blog/src/posts/react-recoil/index.md

 ### Definition

-Recoil is an experimental state management system for React by Facebook, It offers several out of the box abilities which are difficult to achieve with React ⚛️ alone.
+Recoil is an experimental state management system for React by Facebook.
+It offers several out of the box abilities which are difficult to achieve with React ⚛️ alone.

 Recoil lets you create a data-flow graph that flows from **atoms** through **selectors** and down into your React components.

 ### What are Atoms ?

-Atoms are units of state, which can be individual subscribable unlike many state management systems.
+Atoms are units of state, which can be subscribed individually unlike many state management systems.
 When an atom is updated, each component which is subscribed to it is re-rendered with the updated value.

 ```js
 export const nameStateAtom = atom({